Skip to content

 double mypow(double value, int exponent);

-The easiest way to do this is to copy and paste the start of our function declaration and to replace the brace "{" with a semicolon.
+The easiest way to create a function prototype is to copy and paste the start of our function declaration and to replace the brace with a semicolon.

 A prototype doesn't declare a new function, it just says that a function is declared somewhere else and tells the compiler its type and the types of its arguments.